Hymns Ancient and Modern: Standard edition

 In 1916 the "old complete edition" was republished for the last time, with a second supplement by Sydney Nicholson.
 In 1922, the "standard edition" was published, more strongly based on the "old complete edition" than the less popular "new and revised edition".
 This also was edited by Nicholson, who was the musical editor until he died in 1947.

 Revised edition

 In 1950 the "revised edition" was published, with G. H. Knight and J. Dykes Bower having both edited since the death of Nicholson.
 Many hymns were weeded out from the 1950 edition as the editors wished to make space for more recent compositions and to thin out the over-supplemented previous versions.
-Bower was Organist at St. Paul's Cathedral, whilst Knight held the same post at Canterbury.
+Bower was organist at St. Paul's Cathedral, whilst Knight held the same post at Canterbury.

-New Standard edition
+New Standard Edition

-In 1975 the proprietors formed a limited company and a registered charity, and in 1983 published the "New Standard edition": this comprised 333 of the 636 hymns included in A and M Revised (AMR) and the entire 200-hymn contents of 100 Hymns for Today (HHT, 1969) and More Hymns for Today (MHT, 1980).
+In 1975 the proprietors formed a limited company and a registered charity, and in 1983 published the "New Standard Edition".
+This consisted of 333 of the 636 hymns included in A and M Revised (AMR) and the entire 200-hymn contents of 100 Hymns for Today (HHT, 1969) and More Hymns for Today (MHT, 1980).